Renovation Loans Are A Rising Trend Among Home Buyers

 Step 6: Closing Time

 After your loan is approved and all necessary paperwork is provided, it’s time to finalize the process.
 This is called The Closing.
-At the closing you will sign all your final paperwork and get the keys to your new home.
+At the closing, you will sign all your final paperwork and get the keys to your new home.
 The seller will get their money for the homesale and the rest of the money is put in a separate account with your lender.
 This money will be disbursed to the contractor as laid out in the estimate.
-A portion of the funds is released at the closing for your contractor to begin the work and, depending on how large of a renovation you are doing, money will be released in phases after certain projects are done and signed off on from a certified inspector.
+A portion of the funds is released at the closing for your contractor to begin the work and, depending on how large of a renovation you are doing, the money will be released in phases after certain projects are done and signed off on from a certified inspector.
 Your lender will control all the funds for the renovation work and communicate directly with you and your contractor.

-Finally, you can begin your renovation (literally, immediately after closing) and once it’s finished sit back, relax and enjoy your new space, the space that you customized, the dream home that you imagined and made a reality.
+Finally, you can begin your renovation (literally, immediately after closing) and once it’s finished sit back, relax and enjoy your new space, the space that you customized, the dream home that you imagined, and made a reality.

 That’s it.
 Just six straightforward simple steps.
-All your fears and doubts of considering a renovation loan should be washed away.
+All your fears and doubts about considering a renovation loan should be washed away.
 But, if they’re not and you still want to renovate, the right loan officer can walk you through the process and make it as stress-free as possible.